jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Install these desktops, restart your system and as you login switch your desktop environment and take a screenshot of the new environment.

-1) Install the Budgie desktop on Fedora Workstation
+1) Install the Budgie desktop on Fedora Workstation -> `budgie-desktop`
-1) Install the Ubuntu Mate Desktop on Ubuntu Desktop
+1) Install the Ubuntu Mate Desktop on Ubuntu Desktop -> `ubuntu-mate-desktop`

 **Deliverable:** Take screenshots of all successful installs of software.